MICHAELKITH/MICHAELKITH/README.md

 - :telescope: I’m currently enrolled at Microverse and learning to be a professional full stack developer.

 - :seedling: Exploring Technical Content Writing.
+- ⏲️ Currently available for hire or open to new job opportunities..

 - :zap: In my free time, I solve problems on GeeksforGeeks/HackerRank/Leetcode and play games.